karolldiias/karolldiias/README.md

 ## Hi there 👋

-I am a software engineering student and have already worked as a product owner and quality assurance.
+I am a software engineering student and have worked as a product owner and in quality assurance.

-I’m currently working on new languagens like React, Node.js, .NET and Angular;
+At the moment, I am learning how to create a system for a small school that needs more control over the business finances.

-I’m currently learning more about JAVA;
+Currently, I am learning more about JAVA and looking for a new job opportunity.

-How to reach me: https://www.linkedin.com/in/karolinealvesfernandesdias/ Fun fact: I can play guitar acoustic.
+How to find me: [Linkedin](https://www.linkedin.com/in/karolinealvesfernandesdias/)

+Fun fact: I play guitar acoustic and love learning.